manticoresoftware/manticoresearch-php/docs/nodes.md

 Nodes
 -----

-Nodes namespace contains method for dealing with daemon operations.
+Nodes namespace contains methods for dealing with daemon operations or getting information about current node.

 AgentStatus
 ===========
 Prints information about a specific remote agent or of all remote agents.

+`body` is optional.
+If body is not present, it will return information on all defined agents.
+Result can be filtered by asking information for one agent - set by `agent` or filter by an agent property with `pattern.

         $params = [
             'body' => [